aws-samples/serverless-patterns/lambda/README.md

-# AWS Lambda to AWS Lambda - Create a Lambda function that consumes events
+# AWS Lambda - Create a Lambda function that consumes events

 The SAM template deploys a single Lambda function.
 The Lambda function concatenates `event.name` to a string and outputs the result.